yabeda-rb/yabeda/README.md

   7. See the docs for the adapter you're using
   8. Enjoy!

-## Available monitoring system adapters
+## Monitoring system adapters <a name="adapters"></a>

+Adapters allows to export collected metrics to monitoring system of your choice.

 ### Maintained by Yabeda